thindil/www.laeran.pl/privacy.md

 ### Open Source projects (Fossil repositories)

 Entering any of the repository pages don't create any cookies.
 When you will log in (even on anonymous account), it will create cookie `fossil-[random characters]` with identificator for your account on the site and may create cookie `fossil_display_setting` which stores your various settings related to displaying the page (like timeline style, etc).
+When you create an account in any repository, your login, email, password and IP will be saved in the database.
+Also, you can't delete your content there.
+If you want to do it, please contact with me, so I can do it for you.
+Everything what you post there is your and you have all rights to any of your content.

 ### Embedded content from other websites